Center for the Arts

 - Washington Pavilion Community Learning Center

 - Washington Pavilion’s Dakota Academy of Performing Arts (DAPA)

 - The Kennedy Center’s Very Special Arts (VSA)

 - Barefoot Dance Company

 - Suzie Cappa Art Center

 Camp Bravo and Camp Create

-In its third year, is done in conjunction with the LifeScape Center for the Arts and Black Hills Playhouse.
+Done in conjunction with the LifeScape Center for the Arts and Black Hills Playhouse.
 Jr. Camp is designed for children and young adults of all abilities, ages 9-21.
 Campers will spend the week exploring their performing skills, having an exciting camp experience, and making memories to last a lifetime!
 Theatre classes offer the opportunity to explore movement, music, and performance – all of which can be adapted to meet the needs of each participant.
 The week will culminate with a fantastic performance!
 Along with theatre, campers participate in fun camp activities like horseback riding, wagon rides, archery, pontoon rides, fishing, campfires, and playing games with new friends - all in a completely accessible environment for campers!

 Interested in Learning More?